-641,741 Shares of Common Stock
+282,686 Shares of Common Stock

-This reoffer prospectus relates to the reoffer and resale of up to 641,741 shares of common stock, par value \$0.01 per share of Gibraltar Industries, Inc., issuable pursuant to the terms of our 2005 Equity Incentive Plan as amended (the "Plan"), which may be offered for sale from time to time by certain of our stockholders ("Selling Stockholders"), who have acquired or in some cases may hereafter acquire shares under the Plan, as described below under the caption "Selling Stockholders."
+This reoffer prospectus relates to the reoffer and resale of up to 282,686 shares of common stock, par value \$0.01 per share, of Gibraltar Industries, Inc., issuable pursuant to the terms of our 2015 Equity Incentive Plan (the "Plan"), which may be offered for sale from time to time by certain of our stockholders ("Selling Stockholders"), who have acquired or in some cases may hereafter acquire shares under the Plan, as described below under the caption "Selling Stockholders."
 We will not receive any proceeds from the sale of shares of common stock pursuant to this reoffer prospectus.
 These Selling Stockholders may resell all, a portion, or none of the shares of common stock to which this reoffer prospectus relates from time to time.
-The names of persons selling shares under this reoffer prospectus and the amount of such shares are set forth below under the caption "Selling Stockholders" to the extent we presently have such information.
+The names of the Selling Stockholders and the amount of such shares are set forth below under the caption "Selling Stockholders" to the extent we presently have such information.
 However, other affiliate selling stockholders may elect to sell shares under this reoffer prospectus as they receive them from time to time in the future in which case, as their names and amounts of shares to be reoffered become known, we will supplement this reoffer prospectus with that information.
-In addition, as permitted by General Instruction C of Form S-8, certain non-affiliates holding less than the lessor of 1,000 shares or 1% of our common stock issuable under the Plan may resell restricted securities issued under the Plan up to that amount under this reoffer prospectus without being named herein.
+In addition, as permitted by General Instruction C of Form S-8, certain non-affiliates holding less than the lesser of 1,000 shares or 1% of our common stock issuable under the Plan may resell restricted securities issued under the Plan up to that amount under this reoffer prospectus without being named herein.
 Any securities covered by this reoffer prospectus which qualify for sale pursuant to Rule 144 may be sold under Rule 144 rather than pursuant to this reoffer prospectus.
-See "Selling Stockholders" beginning on page 8.
+See "Selling Stockholders" beginning on page 12.